 What’s the Solution?

-First and foremost, we are improving our wastewater management.
-Wastewater contains low levels of phosphorus and nitrogen, two nutrients contributing to algae growth, but the new treatment plant in Big Sky will further reduce nutrient levels by 99%.
+Improving wastewater management is crucial.
+Wastewater contains low levels of phosphorus and nitrogen, two nutrients contributing to algae growth.
+The good news is that the new upgraded treatment plant in Big Sky will further reduce nutrient levels by 99%.

 For the 60% of residents who are not connected to the Big Sky Water and Sewer District, regular septic maintenance goes a long way to keeping the river clean.
 I you can’t remember the last time you cleaned your system, it has been too long.